 - Students in Years 8 and 9 abseil down a rock face and negotiate the high ropes.

 Our skilled outdoor staff and members of the Pastoral Team support studentsin dealing with the challenges, while the oft-repeated mantra comes from their encouraging peers – “you can do it!”

 We place strong emphasis on community living, cooperative learning, goal setting and environmental stewardship.

 Duke of Edinburgh’s International Award

-This Award is an internationally recognised program that encourages a sense of initiative amongst its Participants.
+This Award is an internationally recognised program that encourages a sense of initiative amongst its participants.
 It is broken up into four areas: Service, Physical Recreation, Skill and Adventurous Journeys.

-Currently there are 120 students enrolled in the Duke of Ed at the school, a significant number of whom are completing their Gold Award.
+We currently have 120 students enrolled in the Duke of Ed at the school, a significant number of whom are completing their Gold Award.
 This is a significant achievement which takes place out of school hours.